I24-MOTION/i24-video-dataset-utils/README.md

 4. You are free to create and share derivative products as long as you maintain the terms above.
 5. The data is provided “As is.”
 We make no other warranties, express or implied, and hereby disclaim all implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose.
- # Code
-A few minimal scripts are included to get you started working with the data:

 ## Requirements:

 You can use these commands to get started from scratch in a new python virtual environment: